related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

-Wright recently gave an interview to Cointelegraph, during which he announced that he did not know whether he would ever receive private keys to a trust with 1.1 million BTC.
+Wright recently gave an interview to Cointelegraph, during which he stated that he does not know whether he will ever receiveprivate keys from a trust with 1.1 million BTC.

 To the question of the journalist about when he will receive the keys and whether he will ever receive them at all, the Bitcoin SV developer answered: